-- Life insurance risks.
+- Property & Casualty and Health risks,

-- Reinsurance default risks and
+- Reinsurance default risks, Receivables from Intermediaries, and,

-- Operational risks.
+- Operational risks

-The Solvency Capital Requirement (SCR) for the non-hedgeable risks is projected for the future years until the run-off of the portfolio.
+The Solvency Capital Requirement (SCR) for the non-hedgeable risks is projected for the future years until the run-off of the portfolio following suitable risk driver.
+The risk drivers used here are the best estimate provisions.